behrooz-a/ML-Flask-API/README.md

 ML-Flask-API is a Flask-based application that transforms values given in an HTML form element into a result.

+# Data
+The data shared here is from https://www.kaggle.com/datasets/yersever/500-person-gender-height-weight-bodymassindex

+# Train xgb model
+How to train the model with XGBoost model and save for API appilaction has been described here.

 # How to run

 Perform the following commands on your machine to run the software: